 Password-hacking is at an all-time high.
 There are many, free tools out there to help someone hack your password.
 It's easier than you might expect.
 Life hacker did a great post on this that we encourage you to read.
-Here is the top 10 typical passwords that people might try to guess:
+Here are the top 10 typical passwords that people might try to guess:

 - Your partner, child, or pet's name, possibly followed by a 0 or 1 (because they're always making you use a number, aren't they?)